The day my son left home

 And then he moved out

-My wife and I didn’t really notice much difference the first couple of weeks.
+My wife and I didn’t really notice much difference in the first few weeks.
 Maybe because we were still driving to his new apartment to deliver stuff every other day.
 And having dinner together when we were there.

 “Dad, do we have an extra pot?
 Something bigger than what I have?”